KyleLazera/10G_Ethernet_MAC-PCS/README.md

 Therefore, every 6.2ns (length of 2 clock cycles at frequency 322MHz) we will write in 66 bits of data and every 6.2ns (length of 1 clock period for 161MHz) we will read out 64 bits of data.

-This design has two major downfalls.
-Firstly, it requires a clock domain crossing, which incurs extra latency into the design and goes against one of the design goals.
-Additionally, because data is being written into the buffer faster than it is being read out (66 bits in for every 64 bits out), the risk of buffer overflow does exist, even though in this case, it is minimal due to only a 2-bit increase.
+This design has a major downfall in that it requires a clock domain crossing, which incurs extra latency into the design and goes against one of the design goals.

 #### Synchronous Gearbox

+The synchronous gearbox performs width conversion without involving a clock domain crossing, meaning both the input and output clock domains operate at the same frequency.
+However, a subtle issue arises: while the clocks are synchronized, the input data rate is slightly higher than the output data rate due to protocol overhead—a 2-bit header is inserted every other cycle.
+Every two clock cycles, the gearbox receives two 32-bit data words and one 2-bit header, totaling 66 bits over 2 cycles.

+Input throughput:
+`66 bits / 2 cycles = 33 bits per cycle`

+Output throughput:
+`32 bits per cycle`

+Using both of these throughput calculations, we can determine the input-to-output ratio of the gearbox.

+Input-to-output ratio:
+`33 bits : 32 bits`

+This means for every 32-bit word transmitted from the gearbox, there will be 1 bit of extra data left over from the input.
+Without control logic, this excess would accumulate indefinitely, which is not feasible.
+However, since this discrepancy adds 1 extra bit per cycle, after 32 cycles, a full 32-bit word accumulates.
+The solution is to apply backpressure from the gearbox to the Encoder and MAC every 32 cycles.
+This backpressure halts the transmission of new data momentarily, allowing the gearbox to transmit the extra 32-bit word and maintain synchronization.